 - Accidental path into space entrepreneurship

-- Why vertical integration isn’t always best
+- Why vertical integration is not always best

 - Specialisation beats doing everything yourself